Advance Medical Directives

 Spokesmen for these groups have said that the living will is a publicly acceptable way to introduce legalized active euthanasia, suicide and assisted suicide to the public.
 For example, Derek Humphry, founder of the Hemlock Society which is now called “Compassion and Choices,” acknowledged, “We have to go stage by stage, with the Living Will, with the power of attorney, with the withdrawal of this; we have to go stage by stage.
 Your side would call that the ‘slippery slope.'”2

-Catholics who use living wills and durable powers of attorneys should write these documents and instruct their surrogates that all medical treatment and withdrawal decisions are to be made consistent with the Church’s moral teaching.
-In fact, many Catholic ethicists believe that, due to various limitations of living wills, the most important advance directive is to give power of attorney to a Catholic who is very familiar not only with the teachings of the Church in the area of medical care, but with the patient and his values.
-In many states, the Catholic Bishops’ Conference publishes their own Catholic living will which respects Catholic teaching, for example, the Pennsylvania Catholic Bishops’ Conference living will.
+Catholics who use living wills and durable POAs should write these documents and instruct their surrogates that all medical treatment and withdrawal decisions are to be made consistent with the Church’s moral teaching.
+Due to various limitations of living wills, many Catholic ethicists believe that the most important advance directive is to give POA to a Catholic who is very familiar with both the teachings of the Church regarding medical care and with the patient and his values.
+In many states, the Catholic Bishops’ Conference publishes their own Catholic living will which respects Catholic teaching.
+For an example, see the Pennsylvania Catholic Bishops’ Conference living will.

 Alternatives to the Living Will

-There are many different types of advance medical directives besides the living will, which is currently the most popular version.
+There are many different types of AMDs besides the living will, which is currently the most popular version.
 Unlike most living wills, these durable powers of attorney (DPAs) or hybrid documents do not require that the signer suffer from a terminal condition.

-One type of medical directive is the POLST (Physician Orders for Life Sustaining Treatment), which is not an advance directive.
+One type of medical directive is the POLST (Physician Orders for Life-Sustaining Treatment), which is not an advance directive.
+(POLST is also referred to as MOLST – Medical Orders for Life-Sustaining Treatment in some states.)
 It is an actual order that empowers the attending health care professional to do exactly what is written on the document.
 This means that if the patient or his surrogate wrote a POLST indicating a desire for the cessation of various treatments (nutrition, hydration, antibiotics and resuscitation) under certain specified conditions and signed this document, it would be obeyed by the physician to whom it is presented.

 For example, if the patient is transferred from his own home or from a nursing home to a hospital emergency department for an acute medical problem, the ER physician will follow these orders exactly, without first discussing them with family members or surrogates.
 The POLST was initially proposed for patients who are likely to die within one year.
 But many nursing homes require POLSTs to be filled out upon admission, even if the patient is not likely to die within a year.